AT THE RANCHO MIRAGE AMPHITHEATRE

 There is no outside food or beverage allowed in the amphitheater.

-Beer, Wine and Specialty Drinks available
+Beer, Wine and standard cocktails available for purchase.

 General Admission $50.00 (does not include processing fees)